Loup-ROM/sailfish-santoni/README.md

 Only if the **Todo** list says a **feature is complete** and you faced a **bug**, please open an [issue here](https://github.com/bitrvmpd/sailfish-santoni/issues/new) attaching dmesg, logcat and systemctl logs.
 **Give as much detail as possible.**

-You can connect to your device using telnet via usb:
+You can connect to your device in Developer Mode using telnet via usb:
 ```
-telnet 192.168.2.15 2323
+telnet [Your USB IP] 2323
 ```
 or setting up the ssh server in `Settings > Developer Tools > Remote Connection`.